Esk Valley line: Battersby to Nunthorpe

 The section of the Esk Valley Line between Battersby and Nunthorpe is the youngest section of the route.
 The line was constructed in 1864, with the aim of connecting the Picton to Grosmont line with the Middlesbrough to Guisborough line.

 The line leaves Battersby heading east with the route towards Grosmont, before making a sharp turn north, to reach the now former line towards Guisborough at Nunthorpe Junction.

 Nunthorpe to Middlesbrough

-This section of line was constructed by the Middlesbrough & Guisborough Railway in 1854, to serve the town of Guisborough, and the area around the Eston Hills.
+This section of line was constructed by the Middlesbrough and Guisborough Railway in 1854, to serve the town of Guisborough, and the area around the Eston Hills.

-A line was constructed heading south from Middlesbrough and through Nunthorpe, from where it curved east to Guisborough and then on towards the coast to join the Whitby, Redcar & Middlesbrough Union Railway.
+A line was constructed heading south from Middlesbrough and through Nunthorpe, from where it curved east to Guisborough and then on towards the coast to join the Whitby, Redcar and Middlesbrough Union Railway.
 It also served a number of quarries in the area.

 Despite its close proximity to the Picton to Battersby line, it was another ten years before a link was built between the two.
 The line from Nunthorpe Junction to Guisborough closed in 1964, with only the section from Middlesbrough to Battersby remaining.

 A new station, James Cook, opened on this section of the line in May 2014.
 It was built to serve the nearby James Cook University Hospital in Middlesbrough.